Walk - The Wildlife & Forts of Berry Head NNR

 - From the lighthouse retrace your steps back out of the fort to where the track splits, and instead of taking the track back to the car park, turn right.

-- After about 100 metres take the path leading off on your left into an area of scrub.
+- After about 100 metres at a waymark post take the path leading off on your left into an area of scrub.

 - From here follow the access track back down to the car park.